-It comes as no surprise to me that the majority of my physician colleagues believe social determinants of health (SDoH) matter for their patients and SDoH assistance would help improve their care and outcomes.
+It comes as no surprise that the majority of physicians believe social determinants of health (SDoH) matter for their patients and SDoH assistance would help improve their care and outcomes.
 A Leavitt Partners study of physician attitudes about SDoH found:

 - Transportation: 66 percent of physicians believe assistance arranging healthcare transportation helps patients